 Manage Your Project Requirements

-When it comes to requirements, I wish I could read my user's minds.
+Regarding requirements, I wish I could read my user's minds.
 Unfortunately, collecting requirements is challenging.
 Project managers should consider engaging an effective business analyst for large projects.

 A critical part of projects is defining and managing the project requirements.
 Requirements are the capabilities or conditions needed in the product, service, or result.
 They are specifications of what should be developed or implemented.